 Once an individual contacts EDI, an EDI Counselor will talk to the individual about his or her rights and responsibilities and request basic information about the individual’s situation.
 When meeting with an EDI Counselor, individuals should be ready to explain their complaint with clarity and reasonable specificity.

 In all cases, the EDI Counselor will give the individual the choice of the form of alternative dispute resolution (ADR) that they prefer.
-They may choose either shuttle diplomacy with the assistance of an EDI Counselor or they may choose mediation with the assistance of the NIH Office of the Ombudsman.
+They may choose either shuttle diplomacy with the assistance of an EDI Counselor or they may choose mediation.
 Regardless of the choice, the role of the EDI Counselor is to conduct an informal, "limited inquiry" into the allegations contained within the Pre-complaint, to determine the allegations that are being raised by the Aggrieved Person, obtain management's response, and acquire information needed to make decisions on jurisdictional questions specified in the regulations.

 If shuttle diplomacy is chosen, the EDI Counselor serves as a bridge between the individual and management officials in order to seek a mutual understanding of what may be causing the dispute or conflict, and to determine potential solutions to resolve the complaint.
 The EDI Counselor shuttles between the management official and the Aggrieved Party who filed the pre-complaint in an attempt to identify a resolution of the issues.
 The key with shuttle diplomacy is that the parties do not sit at the table with one another.
 The EDI Counselor interacts with each separately in an attempt to help the parties resolve the dispute.
 If shuttle diplomacy is elected, EDI has 30 days to close out the Informal Complaint or up to 60 or 90 days if the parties agree to extensions.
 Informal Complaints are closed out with the issuance of the Notice of Right to File a Formal Complaint or the execution of the settlement agreement in those cases where the parties agree to mutually resolve the dispute.